VioPaige/HelixDocs/README.md

         Currently, changeable prefixes aren't out for Helix, they will most likely be coming before the end of June, the default prefix is "!!".

+    General info
+        Aliases in command info can be used instead of the command itself, it will still have effect.

     Command info

         - Verify
+            - Aliases:
+                - robloverify
+                - robloxverify
             - Arguments:                            <prefix>verify <robloxusername>
             - Requirements to use:                  none
             - Usage example:                        !!verify VioPaige